 This is also an excellent time to establish or reestablish your brand, do you have a logo that is recognized around town?
+Is it recognized in a good way and not because it’s a really terrible logo?
 If not, now is the time to get one!

 Take the case of a landscaper from Calgary during the last oil boom in the 1980’s.
 Branding was not an important issue with this small company, they didn’t even have a sign on their truck.
 When asked, the owner responded “I don’t have time, besides, I don’t need one, I have more business than I can handle”

 Then boom turned to bust.
 Suddenly, this landscaper was desperate for business, but no one knew him and no one knew how to get in touch with him, they didn’t recognize his business or anything he had done.
 Hindsight is always 20/20!

 Focus on Your Marketing Strategy During Business Downtime

 A well thought out plan will help you through the slower times and gear up for busier days ahead.
 Prospecting is hard work, but new customers are worth it!
 In order to convert a prospect into a new customer, you need to satisfy all or most of the common human needs: Certainty, variety, significance, love and/or connection, growth (everything is either growing or dying) and contribution.

 Slow business presents the perfect opportunity to prospect for new business and revitalize your existing base by developing an ongoing marketing plan.